cjekel/tolerance_interval_py/README.rst

 ============

 All contributions are welcome!
-Please let me know if you have any questions or run into any issues.
+Please let me know if you have any questions, or run into any issues.

 License
 =======